How to design a round yoke crochet sweater

 I want to caveat that with the comment that this is always a starting point rather than a definitive “one size fits all” solution for any round yoke design.

-The truth is that, whilst top-down round yoke sweaters are a dream to make (no seams, no sewing!!), I find them a real challenge to design.
-If you have found a simpler way to crunch the numbers I would LOVE to hear from you!
+The truth is that, whilst top-down round yoke sweaters are a dream to make (no seams, no sewing!!), I find them a real challenge to design (double that if you’re designing raglan!).

 Although the maths isn’t quantum physics level, there is quite a lot of it involved – especially if you are grading your sweater for multiple sizes.
 But you need to not be afraid of it – I will explain it as clearly as I can.